mlflow/mlflow/docs/source/llms/sentence-transformers/index.rst

 - **Pretrained Models**: Sentence Transformers offers an extensive range of `pretrained models <https://www.sbert.net/docs/pretrained_models.html>`_ optimized for various languages and tasks.
 These models can be easily integrated into your projects.

-- **Training Custom Models**: The framework supports `fine-tuning of custom embedding models <https://www.sbert.net/docs/training/overview.html>`_ to achieve the best performance on specific tasks.

-- **Publications and Research**: To understand the scientific foundations of Sentence Transformers, the `publications section <https://www.sbert.net/docs/publications.html>`_ offers a collection of research papers that have been integrated into the framework.

-- **Application Examples**: Explore a variety of `application examples <https://github.com/UKPLab/sentence-transformers/tree/master/examples/applications>`_ demonstrating the practical use of Sentence Transformers in different scenarios.

 Sentence Transformers is continually evolving, with regular updates and additions to its capabilities.
 Whether you're a researcher, developer, or enthusiast in the field of natural language processing, these resources will help you make the most of this powerful tool.